 Biography

-John was the National Brass Division winner of the 2010 Music Teachers National Association Young Artist Competition in Albuquerque, New Mexico.
+According to Cleveland Classical, John's "assertive playing and wonderfully mellow tone cut through the work’s undulating, uneven rhythms in the orchestra" in a recent performance of George Walker's Trombone Concerto with the Akron Symphony.
+Other recent solo performances include Launy Grondahl's Trombone Concerto with the Oberlin Orchestra, Adolphus Hailstork's new work Monuments with the Oberlin Contemporary Music Ensemble, and a solo performance at the 2024 American Trombone Workshop.
+John was the national winner of the 2010 Music Teachers National Association Young Artist Brass Competition in Albuquerque, New Mexico.
 He has performed as a soloist at the International Trombone Festival in both 2019 and 2023.
 He also performs frequently as a recitalist and as a chamber musician.

 John is a native of Bowling Green, Ohio, where he earned his B.M.E. in Instrumental Music Education from Bowling Green State University.
 He holds both an M.M. and a D.M.A. in Trombone Performance from the University of Michigan.
 John’s teachers include David Jackson, William Mathis, Dan Saygers, Michael Haithcock, and Garth Simmons.